na-na-hi/renget/archive/CharacterProvider-Prompting.md

 	{My instruction here}
 	"""
 ##### 2. Paragraphs
 To make your instruction clear, I recommend you to break your instructions in short clear paragraphs.
 Each paragraph (or new line) must provide a single idea.
-The rule of thumb is: "New Idea - New paragraph."
+The rule of thumb is: "New Idea—New paragraph."

 Bad example (in-line instruction):